Unfair Dismissal in South Africa - Labour Law Attorneys

 The Labour Relations Act serves to protect the employee’s rights according to the constitution, preventing them from any suffering caused by unfair dismissal in South Africa.

-Our attorneys provide legal advice and assistance for employers and employees to ensure that dismissal is fair and compliant with the relevant legislation.
+Our labour law attorneys in Johannesburg and Cape Town provide legal advice and assistance for employers and employees to ensure that dismissal is fair and compliant with the relevant legislation.
 Contact us for more information.

 [Title]Breaking Trust in Employment Relationships